Get the most our of Ancestry.com’s card catalog to find needed genealogy records and new to you records to search for your ancestors.

 How often do you use Ancestry.com’s card catalog feature?

-Often times we are very good at researching the genealogy collections and databases we know.
-We are comfortable in those records.
+Often times we as researchers are very good at researching the genealogy collections and databases we know.
+We are comfortable in those record collections.
 We have learned their idiosyncrasies.
 Right?

 But, our research becomes stalled.
 We’ve exhausted our tried and true records.